DUALFloodGNN: Physics-informed Graph Neural Network for Operational Flood Modeling: Methodology

 \section{Methodology}

 \paragraph{Overview.}

 In this section, we discuss DUALFloodGNN, a novel physics-informed GNN architecture used for the simultaneous prediction of node water volume and edge water flow.
-It is comprised of three main components: (1) a model that performs shared message passing to predict both node and edge features, (2) a physics-informed loss function that enforces mass conservation at a global and local scale between consecutive predictions, and (3) an autoregressive training strategy enhanced by dynamic curriculum learning.
+It is comprised of three main components: (1) a model that performs shared message passing to predict both node and edge features, (2) a physics-informed loss function that enforces global and local mass conservation between consecutive predictions, and (3) an autoregressive training strategy utilizing dynamic curriculum learning.
 Figure~\ref{fig:overview} provides a diagram illustrating this framework.